rvandoosselaer/Blocks/README.md

 ### Multiple shapes

-Next to the default cube shape, Blocks also supports more complicated shapes like pyramids, wedges, slabs, stairs, ...
+Next to the default cube shape, Blocks also supports more complicated shapes like pyramids, rounded blocks, wedges, slabs, stairs, ...
 This will make your creations feel even more vibrant!

-### Theming support
+### Theming and PBR support

 Don't like the look and feel of the blocks?
 You can easily change the default textures by creating and using a different theme.
+You can even supply your own custom jMonkeyEngine material files.

 ### Endless terrain